chrispycrust/roam-bear-theme/README.md

 ## persisting problems

 - unable to target textarea when editing page titles to get it consistent, so it's switching between serif display and avenir sans-serif when editing, pretty annoying
 - how to target "unlinked reference" title separately from everything else. it's too bright in dark theme
--

 ## styling wishlist

-- replacing bullet-points with icons from https://tabler-icons.io/
+- replacing bullet-points with icons from https://tabler-icons.io/ like nmartin84: https://github.com/nmartin84/logseq-flow

+## up next

+- reproducing olive theme from Bear for fresher feel